runrunicd/blog/content/posts/2023-11-14-embeddings-use-cases/index.md

 - Anomaly detection

 ## Goals
+The ultimate goal is to become familiar with the framework of leveraging embeddings to accomplish applicable tasks.
+The best way to learn and improvise is first by getting your hands dirty with the data and tools.
+Optimization and deep-diving happen later naturally.
 - Summarize key terminology, concept, and usage of text embeddings
-- Write notebooks for comman tasks that can benefit from text embeddings
+- Write notebooks for common tasks that can benefit from text embeddings
 - Brainstorm use cases and ideas for improvements

 ## What do you need to know about embeddings?
 - An embedding is a vector (list) of floating point numbers, representing a text string.
 - The distance between two embeddings (vectors) measures their relatedness.
 The smaller the distance, the higher they are related, vice versa.
-- t-SNE is used to transform the embeddings of high-dimension to 2D for visualization.
+- t-SNE, which stands for t-distributed Stochastic Neighbor Embedding, is a machine learning algorithm used primarily for the task of dimensionality reduction, particularly well-suited for the visualization of high-dimensional datasets.
+It was developed by Laurens van der Maaten and Geoffrey Hinton in 2008.
+Here's a brief overview of what t-SNE does and how it work.

 ## Use cases
 ### Clustering
 Can we identify clusters among movie reviews and their themes?
 Let's use [Rotten Tomatoes dataset](https://huggingface.co/datasets/rotten_tomatoes).
 To obtain text embeddings, let's use OpenAI's embeddings API and the model text-embedding-ada-002 is recommended.
+Note: all the code and data are open to public.

 ```bash
 # Ensure you have your API key set in your environment per the README: https://github.com/openai/openai-python#usage